avocadoboi/avo/README.md

 You don't have to do this if you want to use it as a subproject or with FetchContent.
 You might have to run the install command as administrator on Windows or add `sudo` to it on Linux/MacOS.
 To help CMake find dependencies you might want to add a `CMAKE_PREFIX_PATH` or `CMAKE_TOOLCHAIN_FILE` to the configuration command.
+If you are making changes to the library, use one of the toolchain files in the `cmake` directory to add warning flags.
+These automatically also include the VCPKG toolchain file if the environment variable `VCPKG_ROOT` is defined.
 ```
 git clone https://github.com/avocadoboi/avo.git
 mkdir avo/build